Skip to contents

 • branching_times the times an island clade has speciated in situ on the island.
 If an island clade has not speciated (i.e. is a singleton) this is NA.

-• min_age is the minimum lower bound time of colonisation, if to be used when the colonisation time is assumed to be an upper bound.
+• min_age is the minimum lower bound time of colonisation.
+This should be used when an upper bound for colonisation time is known but is different from the crown age.

 • species a vector of species names contained within colonist